top of page

 Elizabeth Hohimer is an artist from Texas, born in 1991.

 Elizabeth came of age in the Texas hill country.
 She grew up dancing, eventually with a small contemporary ballet school company in NYC.
-After going to California College of Arts to study weaving she came back to Texas, this time Marfa, begin her own studio practice in the expansive Far West Texas desert.
-She has considered Marfa TX home since 2017.
-In 2023 she lived and made two bodies of work from Taos NM that were inspired greatly by the passing landscapes from her experience there.
+After going to California College of Arts to study weaving she worked for a studio artist in LA, learning what a weaving studio practice truly looked like from the best.
+Then in 2017 came back to Texas, this time Marfa, beginning her own studio practice in the expansive Far West Texas desert.
+In 2023 she lived and made two bodies of work from Taos NM that were inspired greatly by the light and landscapes from her experience there.
+Hohimer is now based in Austin, Texas.

 Education